wp-plugins/top-authors/readme.txt

 == Screenshots ==

-1. Example of widget in action
+1. Example 1: without gravatar
-2. The widget setings
+2. Example 2: use only gravatar thumbnails
+3. Example 3: Gravatar and text
+4. Widget settings. in this case the settings of Example 3

 == Changelog ==